 download()

+Returns a Promise that resolves if download request has completed or rejects otherwise with an WarningData Object.
 Request the player to start downloading content for offline storage.
-This
+The

 downloadcompleted